peter/jsonapitest/README.md

 ### Assertions

-Assertions are made up of a selection on the the response object and one ore more assertions against that selection.
+An `assert` object is made up of a selection on the the response object and one ore more assertions against that selection.
 If no selection is specified then the assertion will be made against the response body.
 The following assertion types are available

 * [schema](#assert-schema)